How much does it cost?

 How do I maintain my dreadlocks?

 Your dreadlocks will need quite a lot of maintenance at the beginning to help them lock up.
 You will need to palm roll and root rub them regularly.
 You can find videos on how to do this on YouTube.
 After a settling in period of a few weeks you will need to wash your dreads regularly with a residue free shampoo.
-I recommend that you come back for an epic tidy at least 6-8 weeks after you first have your dreads created, then a root to tip maintenance session another 6-8 weeks after that.
+I recommend that you come back for an epic tidy at least 8 weeks after you first have your dreads created.

 My hair has been recently dreaded and it’s REALLY itchy.
 Why?
 How can I stop this?

 The itching is part of the process I am afraid.
 It will get better.
-It is probably caused by your hair being parted in ways in which it is not used.
-If it is really driving you insane you can try the Knottyboy peppermint cooling scalp spray
+It is probably caused by your hair being parted in ways in which it is not used to.
+You can find more information on how to deal with this on my page How to look after your dreads

 What if I don’t like my dreads, can I remove them?